xssxx/expense-tracker/README.md

 - ✅ **View all expenses** in a list format.
 - ✅ **View a summary** of all expenses (💵 Total amount spent).
 - ✅ **View a summary for a specific month**.

+- ❌ **Add expense categories and allow users to filter expenses by category.**
+- ❌ **Allow users to set a budget for each month and show a warning when the user exceeds the budget.**
+- ✅ **Allow users to export expenses to a CSV file.**

 ---